pm2-hive/pm2-hive.github.io/docs/features/process-management.md

 pm2 stop api
 ```

 Note: this will not delete the application from PM2 application list.
-See next section to delete a an application.
+See next section to delete an application.

 ### Delete